Happyr/Doctrine-Specification/docs/1-creatingSpecs.md

 ## BaseSpecification

 If you are creating your own Specification you are most likely to use other specifications.
-To make your life easier you may use the `Happyr\DoctrineSpecification\Spec\BaseSpecification` class.
+To make your life easier you may use the `Happyr\DoctrineSpecification\BaseSpecification` class.
 When you inherit from this class you don't need to bother with `match` or `modifyQuery`.
 You need to do 3 things:

 1. Call the parent constructor